Repair Café Newburyport is organized by the Time Trade Network of Greater Newburyport and Toward Zero Waste Newburyport.

 Beth Munro

 As an Organizing Coach for Life & Home, Beth has seen a vast accumulation of goods in various states of disrepair.
 She sees firsthand the frustration that those broken items bring.
-Beth hopes Repair Cafés can offer a cure for such clutter and become a way to prevent waste in and for the future.
+Beth hopes the Repair Café can offer a cure for such clutter and become a way to prevent waste in and for the future.

 Margaret Thomas